Sharad Pawar: Early 1990s

-During the course of the 1991 election campaign, former Prime Minister Rajiv Gandhi was assassinated.
+During the 1991 election campaign, former Prime Minister Rajiv Gandhi was assassinated.
 The party elected P.V.
 Narasimha Rao as the party president.
 It was expected that the party president would become the prime minister in the event of a Congress victory.
-However, Pawar at that time had talked about the distinction between party president and prime minister.
-Also since the Congress contingent from Maharashtra was the largest, Pawar felt he had a legitimate claim for the post of prime minister.
-However, Pawar eventually decided not to enter the contest, and the Congress Parliamentary Party (party MPs) unanimously elected P.V.
+However, Pawar at that time had talked about the distinction between the party president and prime minister.
+Since the Congress contingent from Maharashtra was the largest, Pawar felt he had a legitimate claim for the post of prime minister.
+However, Pawar eventually decided not to enter the contest.
+The Congress Parliamentary Party (party MPs) unanimously elected P.V.
 Narasimha Rao as their leader, and he was sworn in as prime minister on 21 June 1991.
 Rao named Pawar as defence minister.
-On 26 June 1991, Pawar took over that portfolio, and held it until March 1993.
-After Pawar's successor in Maharashtra, Sudhakarrao Naik, stepped down after the disastrous handling of the Bombay riots, Rao asked Pawar to serve again as chief minister of the state.
+On 26 June 1991, Pawar took over that portfolio and held it until March 1993.
+After Pawar's successor in Maharashtra, Sudhakarrao Naik, stepped down following the Bombay riots, Rao asked Pawar to serve again as chief minister of the state.
 Pawar was sworn in as chief minister for his fourth term on 6 March 1993.
 Almost immediately, Mumbai experienced a series of bomb blasts, on 12 March 1993.
 Pawar's response to the blasts attracted controversy.
-More than a decade later, Pawar admitted that he had "deliberately misled" people following the bombings, by saying that there were "13 and not 12" explosions, and had added the name of a Muslim-dominated locality to show that people from both communities had been affected.
+More than a decade later, Pawar admitted that he had "deliberately misled" people following the bombings by saying that there were "13 and not 12" explosions, and had added the name of a Muslim-dominated locality to show that people from both communities had been affected.
 He attempted to justify this deception by claiming that it was a move to prevent communal riots, by falsely portraying that both Hindu and Muslim communities in the city had been affected adversely.
 He also admitted to lying about evidence recovered and misleading people into believing that it pointed to the Tamil Tigers as possible suspects.